JoviMetzger/42Project-Inception/README.md

 libraries, dependencies, and configuration—so it can run reliably on any system, regardless of the environment. <br><br>

 **Key Concepts in Docker:**
-- 1) **Containers:**
+1) &emsp;**Containers:**
-    - A container is like a small, lightweight virtual machine that runs an application and its dependencies on any system.
+&emsp;&emsp;&emsp;&emsp;- A container is like a small, lightweight virtual machine that runs an application and its dependencies on any system.
-    - It ensures that the application works the same in different environments *(e.g., on your laptop, in the cloud, or on a server)*.
+&emsp;&emsp;&emsp;&emsp;- It ensures that the application works the same in different environments *(e.g., on your laptop, in the cloud, or on a server)*.
-    - Unlike full virtual machines, containers share the host system’s OS kernel, making them faster and more efficient in terms of resource usage.
+&emsp;&emsp;&emsp;&emsp;- Unlike full virtual machines, containers share the host system’s OS kernel, <br>
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; making them faster and more efficient in terms of resource usage.
-- 2) **Images:**
+2) &emsp;**Images:**
-    - A Docker image is like a template or blueprint for creating containers. <br>
+&emsp;&emsp;&emsp;&emsp;- A Docker image is like a template or blueprint for creating containers. <br>
-    It contains everything needed to run an app, including the code, libraries, environment variables, and system tools.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; It contains everything needed to run an app, including the code, libraries, environment variables, and system tools.
-    - Images are read-only, and when a container starts from an image, it adds a writable layer on top of the image where it can make changes.
+&emsp;&emsp;&emsp;&emsp;- Images are read-only, and when a container starts from an image, it adds a writable layer on top of the image where it can make changes.
-- 3) **Docker Daemon:**
+3) &emsp;**Docker Daemon:**
-    - The Docker daemon is the background service that runs on your host machine and is responsible for managing Docker containers, images, volumes, and networks.
+&emsp;&emsp;&emsp;&emsp;- The Docker daemon is the background service that runs on your host machine and is responsible for managing Docker containers, images, volumes, an networks.
-    - It listens for Docker commands and executes them *(like pulling images, starting containers, or creating networks)*.
+&emsp;&emsp;&emsp;&emsp;- It listens for Docker commands and executes them *(like pulling images, starting containers, or creating networks)*.
-- 4) **Dockerfile:**
+4) &emsp;**Dockerfile:**
-    - A Dockerfile is a text file that contains a set of instructions for building a Docker image.
+&emsp;&emsp;&emsp;&emsp;- A Dockerfile is a text file that contains a set of instructions for building a Docker image.
-    - Think of it as a recipe: it specifies the base image *(e.g., Debian)*, the app’s code, dependencies, and how to run the app.
+&emsp;&emsp;&emsp;&emsp;- Think of it as a recipe: it specifies the base image *(e.g., Debian)*, the app’s code, dependencies, and how to run the app.
-- 5) **Docker Hub:**
+5) &emsp;**Docker Hub:**
-    - Docker Hub is like GitHub for Docker images.
+&emsp;&emsp;&emsp;&emsp;- Docker Hub is like GitHub for Docker images.
 It’s a public registry where you can find and share Docker images.
-    - You can pull official images *(like nginx, mysql, or python)* or push your own custom images to Docker Hub.
+&emsp;&emsp;&emsp;&emsp;- You can pull official images *(like nginx, mysql, or python)* or push your own custom images to Docker Hub.

 <br>